-Amber Alert Issued for Baby Allegedly Abducted by Her Father — a Sex Offender — From Virginia Gas Station
+Virginia Baby Allegedly Abducted by Her Dad, a Sex Offender, Is In ‘Extreme Danger,’ Police Say; Amber Alert Issued

 An Amber Alert was issued for a 7-month-old girl after Virginia State Police said Emma Grace Kennedy was abducted by her father - an armed sex offender - from a gas station in Danville Sunday evening.

+Emma Grace Kennedy is believed to be in "extreme danger," according to police.

-Emma Grace Kennedy is described as a white female, 2 feet 2 inches tall and weighing 18 pounds.
+She is described as a white female, 2 feet 2 inches tall and weighing 18 pounds.
 She has blue eyes and short blonde hair.
 She was last seen wearing a light blue onesie, according to KTLA sister station WTVR in Richmond, Virginia.

 Troopers said the child's abductor is believed to be her father, 51-year-old Carl Ray Kennedy.